langchain-ai/langchain/templates/rag-jaguardb/README.md

 ## Environment Setup

 You should export two environment variables, one being your Jaguar URI, the other being your OpenAI API KEY.
-If you do not have a JaguarDB URI, see the `Setup Jaguar` section at the bottom for instructions on how to do so.
+If you do not have JaguarDB set up, see the `Setup Jaguar` section at the bottom for instructions on how to do so.

 ```shell
 export JAGUAR_API_KEY=...